Federal Drug Trafficking and Conspiracy Lawyer

 A Justice Department attorney, Jason F. Cunningham, has written that Rule 801 allows federal prosecutors “to tell the story” of a drug trafficking conspiracy “through witnesses who describe exactly what the co-conspirators said in furtherance of the criminal enterprise.”

-The story-telling is made easier because every federal circuit has recognized that, in varying degrees, Rule 801 is a “co-conspirator exception” to the hearsay rule.
-This flex in the traditional hearsay rule allows prosecutors to push the envelope on the kind of evidence they introduce at trial.
+The storytelling is made easier because every federal circuit has recognized that, in varying degrees, Rule 801 is a “co-conspirator exception” to the hearsay rule.
+This flex in the traditional hearsay rule allows prosecutors to push the envelope on the evidence they introduce at trial.

-From the defense perspective, co-conspirators “tell the story” through induced or coerced testimony, fearful or lengthy imprisonment.
+From the defense perspective, co-conspirators “tell the story” through induced or coerced testimony and fearful or lengthy imprisonment.
 These individuals, under threat of extreme punishment, will say anything, even fabricate events, to save their own necks.